A Tale of Two Princes? Which is Which?

 In contrast, Prince Joachim of Belgium (Joachim Karl-Maria Nikolaus Isabelle Marcus d'Aviano) represents a younger, more private generation of European royalty.
 Born on December 9, 1991, in Woluwe-St-Lambert, he is the third child of Princess Astrid of Belgium and Prince Lorenz, Archduke of Austria-Este.

-His position in the Belgian line of succession—currently 9th or 10th depending on recent births—reflects his status as a "non-working" royal.
+His position in the Belgian line of succession is currently 11th or 12th depending on recent births and reflects his status as a non-working royal.
 Unlike his Danish counterpart, the Belgian Joachim does not typically undertake official engagements on behalf of his uncle, King Philippe.
 Instead, his life is rooted in the private sector, often working in international finance and management after completing high-level studies at Harvard Business School.

 Both Joachims have followed the royal tradition of military service, yet their chosen paths and professional specializations offer another clear point of differentiation.